ibm-cloud-docs/speech-to-text/output.md

   </tr>
 </table>

 The service converts these keyword strings to symbols only in appropriate places.
-For example, the service converts the spoken phrase "The warranty period is short period" to the following text in a transcript: "The warranty period is short."
-The service does not use capitalization in response transcripts; for example, you must capitalize the first words of the sentences in a transcript.
+For example, the service converts the spoken phrase "The warranty period is short period" to the following text in a transcript: "the warranty period is short."
+The service does not use capitalization in response transcripts.
+For example, you must capitalize the first word of each sentence in a transcript.

-> **Note:** For the US English language models, `en-US_BroadbandModel` and `en-US_NarrowbandModel`, the service does capitalize many proper nouns.
-For example, for US English, the service returns text that reads "Barack Obama graduated from Columbia University"; for other languages, it returns "barack obama graduated from columbia university."
+> **Note:** For the US English language models, `en-US_BroadbandModel` and `en-US_NarrowbandModel`, the service capitalizes many proper nouns.
+For instance, the service returns text that reads "Barack Obama graduated from Columbia University" for US English.
+For other languages, it returns "barack obama graduated from columbia university."
 The service always performs this capitalization, regardless of whether you use smart formatting.

 ### Smart formatting example
 {: #smartFormattingExample}